johnomarkid/elm-electron-webpack/README.md

 Here you are grabbing the container div and embedding the javascript code in there.
 Elm automatically creates the Main.embed function during transpilation.

 A few more housekeeping items before we see this in action.
-Run

 When you ran `elm make` some Elm packages were downloaded and an elm-package.json file was created.
 All is good, except elm doesn't know where to look for your elm files.
 Update the elm-package.json source-directories